harshnilve28/freshmart-react-node/README.md

 - Passing event handlers via props (`incrementQuantity`, `decrementQuantity`)
 - Handling images and public/static files in React
 - Using Bootstrap for responsive, real-world web layouts

-## 💡 Next Steps

-- Add routing (pages for cart, checkout)
-- Store cart in localStorage
-- Add login or user profile
-- Connect to a backend/server for products

-> Built while learning — your suggestions to improve are welcome! 😊

 **_FreshMart — My First React E-Commerce UI_**